brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ::: notes
 - After working 3 years on Java, I wanted to learn more Scala
-- Finn had a really solid Scala team
+- Finn had a really solid Scala team working on their APIs
-- CI: Bamboo, CD: Puppet, Monitoring: Grafana + ELK
+- CI: Bamboo, CD: Puppet, Metrics: Grafana, Logging: ELK stack
 - Lot's of tools, and homemade deployment web UI.
 Nice
 - I got to create CI for Varnish
 :::